The Time for the Epoch of Indivisible Security Has Come

 Vladimir Putin 13 March 2024

-The new epoch was born in 2007, but it is starting to come of age in 2024.
-An edited part of Mr. Putin's epoch-catalysing direction to the Russian Federation Ministry of Foreign Affairs is reproduced below (the full directive is here):
+The new Epoch finally started to gain traction and momentum in 2024.
+An edited part of Mr. Putin's epoch-catalysing 2024 direction to the Russian Federation Ministry of Foreign Affairs is reproduced below (the full directive is here):

 "...it was Washington that undermined strategic stability by unilaterally withdrawing from the treaties on anti-missile defence, on the elimination of intermediate- and shorter-range missiles and on open skies, and, together with its NATO satellites, dismantling the decades-old system of confidence-building measures and arms control in Europe...